Word Length Formulae and Normal Forms of Conjugacy Classes in Surface Groups

 Now, when considering the surface groups, the situation seems more complicated because there is an additional relator.
 It is not easy to tell whether the above three formulae still hold for surface groups.
 If we approach from the perspective of Gromov hyperbolic groups \cite{Gr87}, the word length of power elements of surface groups should follow the following formula:

-where $c(n)$ is uniformly bounded.
+where $c(n)$ is uniformly bounded and $k$ is a constant.
 However, since hyperbolicity is a coarse property, it is difficult to obtain precise results through this method.
 Nevertheless, in the following symmetric presentation (\ref{symmetric presentation}), we will show that the conclusion remains as precise as in the case of free groups.

 Let $G$ be a surface group with the generating set $\gs=\{c_1,\dots,c_{2g}\}$ and the following \emph{symmetric presentation}

 If we give the following order of the generators

 there will be a length-lexicographical order on the word set $\W(\gs)$ of $G$.
 Then, for an element $x\in G$, there is a unique \emph{normal form} $\nf(x)$ of $x$, which is the word with the minimal order that represents $x$, see Definition \ref{normal form}.
 After a series of thorough and complicated discussion, we find a new relation among the normal forms of all powers of the given word, see Theorem \ref{thm normal forms of power elements (original main thm1)}, meaning that the word length behavior of power elements exhibits a high degree of regularity.
 To be more exact, the word length grows in a precisely linear fashion with the increase in the power.